ThbltLmr/yt-term/ARTICLE.md

 }
 ```

 Finally, I wanted to center the video frame in the terminal.
-I used an IOCTL system call to get the terminal's windown size, and used it to add an offset in the control data that we add in the graphics escape codes.
+I used an IOCTL system call to get the terminal's window size, and used it to add an offset in the control data that we used in the graphics escape codes.

 ```rust
 fn get_terminal_size() -> std::io::Result<(u16, u16)> {